REFERENCES – THE 3 CLASSES OF FOOD

 How did we determine the amount of nutrients in each food?

 Most of our nutrient amounts were derived from the USDA’s National Nutrient Database, Standard Reference, Release 18.
-A dash (-) in our food chart indicates that no data was available.
+A dash (-) in our food chart indicates no available data.
 The additional sources we used for the flavonoid content of foods are listed below.
 Since animals cannot synthesize flavonoids, we limited our analysis of food flavonoids to plant foods.

 References